markt-de/puppet-opn/README.md

 ## Overview

 A Puppet module to manage [OPNsense](https://opnsense.org/) firewalls via the OPNsense REST API.
+It is meant as a replacement for [puppet-opnsense](https://github.com/andreas-stuerz/puppet-opnsense).

-It provides the following resource types for one or more OPNsense devices:
+This module provides the following resource types for one or more OPNsense devices:

 | Type | Manages |
 |------|---------|